-What is a Sacrospinous ligament suspension?
+What is a sacrospinous ligament suspension?

 A sacrospinous ligament suspension is a surgical procedure to restore the support of the top of the vagina, most commonly after hysterectomy.
-It can be performed at the same time as hysterectomy, or later on in life in women who have previously undergone a hysterectomy.
+It can be performed at the same time as a hysterectomy, or later on in life in women who have previously undergone a hysterectomy.
 In this surgery, the top of the vagina is sewn to the sacrospinous ligament, which is a strong, supportive structure that runs between the bones of the pelvis and the sacrum, thereby restoring its support.
 This type of prolapse procedure is referred to as a “native tissue repair” as we are utilizing your own tissue to restore the support of the vagina.

 How is the surgery performed?

 At Northwestern Medicine, your urogynecologist will perform the sacrospinous ligament suspension through an incision in the vagina.
-Either permanent and/or slowly-dissolving stitches are placed into the sacrospinous ligament and then through the top of the vagina; over time, scar tissue forms that supports the vagina.
+Either permanent and/or slowly dissolving stitches are placed into the sacrospinous ligament and then through the top of the vagina.
+Over time, scar tissue forms that supports the vagina.
 The surgery will be performed under general anesthesia with an anesthesiologist monitoring your heart and lung function throughout the surgery.
 Often, this surgery is performed at the same time as an incontinence surgery to treat urinary incontinence.

 How successful is the surgery?

-This surgery has been extensively studied, and remains a good procedure for surgically managing the symptoms associated with vaginal or uterovaginal prolapse.
+This surgery has been extensively studied and remains a good procedure for surgically managing the symptoms associated with vaginal or uterovaginal prolapse.
 Most women are satisfied with their symptom control following this surgery.
 Unfortunately, native tissue prolapse repairs due carry a risk of the development of recurrent prolapse.
 Approximately 30 percent of women undergoing this surgery will develop recurrent prolapse, which might prompt further conservative or surgical management options.